 The FDA establishes regulatory requirements based on the classification of a product.
-Although the FDA has indicated it intends to regulate the AastromReplicellTM System for stem cell therapy as a Class III medical device, the FDA may ultimately choose to regulate the AastromReplicellTM System under another category.
+Although the FDA has indicated it intends to regulate the AastromReplicell[TM] System for stem cell therapy as a Class III medical device, the FDA may ultimately choose to regulate the AastromReplicell[TM] System under another category.
 Because our product development programs are designed to satisfy the standards applicable to Class III medical devices, a change in the regulatory classification would affect our ability to obtain FDA approval of our products.
-Also, the FDA is in the process of developing its requirements with respect to somatic cell therapy and gene cell therapy products.
+Also, the FDA is in the process of developing its requirements with respect to the use of cells as therapeutic products.
 Until the FDA issues definitive regulations covering our product candidates, the regulatory guidelines or requirements for approval of such product candidates and/or the cells produced by them will continue to be uncertain.